Tips to Prevent Toxic Algal Blooms in Lakes, Ponds, and Reservoirs

 When directly exposed to toxic algae species like cyanobacteria, which is often referred to as blue-green algae, humans and animals can experience liver and kidney toxicity, skin rashes, nervous system problems, respiratory complications, and even death.
 Toxic algae blooms are also known to cause undesirable tastes and odors in drinking water from affected waterbodies.

-To limit the growth of HABs in your waterbody, SOLitude Lake Management, an industry leader in the lake, pond, reservoir and wetland management, fisheries management, and related environmental services for the United States, recommends the following ecologically sustainable measures to homeowners, ranch and landowners, golf courses and municipalities:
+To limit the growth of HABs in your waterbody, aquatic experts recommend the following ecologically sustainable measures to homeowners, ranch and landowners, golf courses, and municipalities:

 The ability to distinguish between a Harmful Algal Bloom and non-toxic green algae is critical for the wellbeing of the aquatic ecosystem and those who enjoy it.
 If you suspect your lake or pond has a toxic bloom, look for soupy or oily scum on the surface of the water.
 Depending on the waterbody, the bloom may manifest in parallel streaks or clumped dots.
 Other blooms may look like spilled blue, green, or white paint or turn the water a bright “pea soup” green.
 If you’re unsure of the algae species in your water, contact a lake management professional.